Solutions for Sustainable and Resilient Communication Infrastructure in Disaster Relief and Management Scenarios: Introduction

-The literature provided above presents communication solutions for disaster management.
+The literature discussed above presents communication solutions for disaster management.
 However, a sustainable (e.g., supported by green energy resources, accessible by everyone, and economically feasible) communication infrastructure that can withstand the challenges of disasters is also a must \cite{ghorbanian2019communication, imoize20216g}.
 This infrastructure should be resilient to damage, easy to repair, and energy efficient.
 It should also be affordable and accessible to all.
-The potential applications and recommendations of 6G in the \ac{RES} sector are discussed in \cite{yap2022future}.
-The paper \cite{jahid2019toward} focuses on an essential energy management approach to improve energy efficiency as well as reduce fuel consumption of off-grid cellular networks whose \glspl{BS} are powered by hybrid power sources including solar \ac{PV} system and diesel generator (DG).
-The paper in \cite{hassan2019novel} proposes a new approach to configure and operate \glspl{BS} to provide ancillary services to the smart grid.
-Depending on various system parameters of \ac{LTE}, the simulation-based feasibility analysis Hybrid Optimization Model for Electric Renewables (HOMER) is used to evaluate the optimal system, energy production, total net present cost (NPC), cost of electricity (COE), and greenhouse gas (GHG) emissions in \cite{hossain2020solar}. \cite{lee2019adaptive} considers a cellular system in which \glspl{BS} are fed both by renewable and on-grid energy sources.
-The authors in \cite{bhusal2020power} provide a critical review of current resilience definitions and metrics and examine widely used approaches from various organizations and researchers.
-The authors in \cite{wang2022systematic} review power system resilience in terms of generation, networks, and loads.
-They also discuss resilience enhancement strategies involving distributed generation, conventional and renewable generators, energy storage, microgrids, load shifting, and demand response.
-In \cite{younesi2022trends}, the importance of addressing power system resilience and standard resilience definitions is discussed.
-The authors also review the benefits of smart microgrids for enhancing system resilience and demonstrate their effectiveness through numerical simulation case studies.
-The authors in \cite{kaloti2023toward} explore resilience frameworks and metrics while analyzing damage costs and risks associated with extreme events.
-Moreover, they examine case studies on network risk estimation and the effectiveness of resilience improvement techniques for enhancing grid resilience.
+The potential applications and recommendations of 6G in the \ac{RES} sector were discussed in \cite{yap2022future}.
+The paper \cite{jahid2019toward} focused on an essential energy management approach to improve energy efficiency and reduce fuel consumption of off-grid cellular networks whose \glspl{BS} were powered by hybrid power sources including solar \ac{PV} systems and diesel generators (DG).
+The paper \cite{hassan2019novel} proposed a new approach to configure and operate \glspl{BS} to provide ancillary services to the smart grid.
+Depending on various system parameters of \ac{LTE}, a simulation-based feasibility analysis using the Hybrid Optimization Model for Electric Renewables (HOMER) was conducted to evaluate the optimal system, energy production, total net present cost (NPC), cost of electricity (COE), and greenhouse gas (GHG) emissions in \cite{hossain2020solar}.
+Reference \cite{lee2019adaptive} considered a cellular system in which \glspl{BS} were fed by both renewable and on-grid energy sources.